Arab Liberation Army: The last stages of the war

 In June 1948 the ALA returned to the Galilee and took part in retaking Malkiya, on June 5.
 During the "ten days battles" ALA forces based in Tarshiha attacked Jewish forces in Sejera but had to retreat when Nazareth was occupied by the IDF.
 During the second truce the ALA remained active taking, for example, several outposts near Moshav Manof.

 In October 1948 the ALA succeeded in taking the post of Sheikh Abed near Manara and a counterattack by the Carmeli Brigade failed.
 In response, the IDF initiated Operation Hiram to rout the ALA from its strongholds in the Galilee.
 The operation began as the ALA's headquarters at Tarshiha's was attacked and captured by IDF forces, including the newly established Israeli Air Force.
 Kaukji, though, managed to escape with most of his army.
 Although the ALA suffered hundreds of casualties it left Palestine to Lebanon largely intact.
 The ALA never returned to Palestine and was dismantled in the following months.

 The Unit of the Minorities

-In the early summer of 1948 some Druze fighters, mainly from Syria, along with Palestinian Druze from the villages of Daliyat al-Karmil and Isfiya on Mount Carmel, defected from the Arab Liberation Army to the Israel Defense Forces.
+In the early summer of 1948 some Druze fighters, mainly from Syria, along with Druze from the villages of Daliyat al-Karmil and Isfiya on Mount Carmel, defected from the Arab Liberation Army to the Israel Defense Forces.
 These formed the core of the IDF's only Arabic-speaking unit, the Unit of the Minorities.